Shuyu-XJTU/APTM/README.md

 ### Install Requirements

-we use 4 A100 80G GPU for training and evaluation.
+We use 4 A100 80G GPUs for training and evaluation.

 Create conda environment.